 What’s odd about Carnival in France is that the French don’t attach this same negative sentiment towards Carnival as they do towards Halloween despite its similarities with Halloween.
 Most schools even have their own mini parade where everyone gets dressed up.
 Yet Carnival is openly embraced in French culture and Halloween is not.

 6-Halloween parties are more typical than trick-or-treaters

-I was surprised to see that there were mostly adults at the party with a few kids.
+I was surprised to see that there were very few kids at the parties we attended.

 7- Don’t say trick-or-treat: Instead say this

 When a kid comes to the door asking for candy “les bon bons” in France, they don’t say trick or treat.
 Instead, they ask you in French if you would like “Candies or a spell” or “Mischief or sweets”.